top of page

 Q: Is Traditions Education a Christian school?

 A: Everything we do as a part of the Traditions Education family is guided and informed by a set of morals and ethics instituted by God.
-While we are not a “Christian” or parochial school, we embrace Judeo-Christian values in that we believe we are accountable to a loving God.
-This understanding is underscored in the very foundations of how we teach our students to be the best versions of themselves.
+While we are not a “Christian” or parochial school in the sense that we don't teach Bible classes, we embrace Judeo-Christian values in that we believe we are accountable to a loving God.
+This understanding is underscored in the very foundations of how we teach our students to be the best versions of themselves and recognize that they are a part of something bigger than themselves.
+School Codes and Policies communicate these expectations.
 School Codes and Policies communicate these expectations.

 Q: Is Traditions Education a charter school, or affiliated with any other school?